Strání: Etymology

-The name Stráně is derived from the Czech word stráně (i.e. "slopes").
+The name is derived from the Czech word stráně (i.e. 'slopes').
 The name reflects the location of the village in a valley.

 Geography

 Strání is located about 25 km southeast of Uherské Hradiště and 22 km west of Trenčín, on the border with Slovakia.
-It lies in the White Carpathians mountain range and eponymous protected landscape area.
-The built-up area is located in the valley of the stream Klanečnice, which springs in the hills in the western part of the municipality.
+It lies in the White Carpathians mountain range and within the eponymous protected landscape area.
+The highest point of Strání and of the entire White Carpathians is the mountain Velká Javořina at 970 m above sea level, whose peak is located on the Czech-Slovak border.
+The built-up area is situated in the valley of the Klanečnice Stream, which originates in the hills in the western part of the municipality.
+The Velička River originates in the territory of Strání, on the slope of Velká Javořina.

 History

 Strání is located in an ancient mining area and an apparent settlement area of the Stone Age Corded Ware Culture (2,900–2,350 BC).
 In the 11th and 12th centuries the area of Strání was on the so-called Hungarian Way.
 This road was used by Bohemian troops as they marched to attack the Turks and Tatars in Hungary.
 After the mid-13th century, it became an important commercial link between Hungary and Czech lands.

 The first written mention of Strání is from 1318.
 In 1359, Strání was first referred to as a market town.
 In 1483, tolls were collected in Strání for the upkeep of the commercial road, and in 1492 Strání included 44 houses and 2 mills.
 In 1502, John Bernard of Kunovice acquired the Ostroh estate, including Strání.

 In 1605, the market town of Strání was devastated by the Stephen Bocskai's army and became a village again.
 The Bernard sof Kunovice family owned the estate until the Battle of White Mountain in 1618, when their lands were confiscated from them by the Emperor because the family supported the failed rebellion against him.
 In 1625, the estate was sold to the Liechtenstein family, which maintained ownership of Strání until 1945.

-Until 1943, there was a thriving Jewish community in Strání, but in that year the Nazis deported all the Jews to the Theresienstadt concentration camp.
-Even so, several buildings in Strání are still architecturally ornamented with the Star of David.
+Demographics

 Economy

 In 1794, the Liechtensteins, thanks to beech forests, high-quality glass sand and the close proximity of an important trade route to Hungary, chose Strání as the location of a glass works.
-Glass production began in the summer of 1795 and has been continuous since that time.
-In 1897 Květná was only the second glass factory in Europe to introduce etched glass production.
-It is one of the longest-running glassworks in the country and oldest in Europe.
+Glass production began in the summer of 1795.
+In 1897, Květná was only the second glass factory in Europe to introduce etched glass production.
+It was one of the longest-running glassworks in the country and the oldest in Europe.
+At the end of 2023, the operator was forced to stop production and lay off most of the employees due to the increase in energy prices and reduced competitiveness.
+Operations may be resumed under certain circumstances.

+Transport

+On the Czech-Slovak border is the road border crossing Strání / Moravské Lieskové.
+The I/54 road connects Brno with this border crossing and then continues to Nové Mesto nad Váhom.

 Education

 There are two kindergartens and a primary school in the municipality.
+There is also one primary art school.